OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 Setup for the API implementation
 ================================

-So lets start implementing mosaik's Simulator API for this model.
+So lets start implementing the mosaik simulator API for this model.
 We can use the Python :doc:`high-level API </mosaik-api/high-level>` for this.
 This package eases our workload, because it already implements everything necessary for communicating with mosaik.
 It provides an abstract base class which we can